goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-Thank you for sharing this research paper.
-I'll provide a high-level summary to start:

-# AWQ: Activation-aware Weight Quantization for On-Device LLM Compression and Acceleration

 This paper addresses the challenge of deploying large language models (LLMs) directly on edge devices, which is important for privacy, offline usage, and reduced operational costs.
 The authors propose Activation-aware Weight Quantization (AWQ), a hardware-friendly approach for low-bit weight-only quantization of LLMs.